zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Speakings for work, Speakings for work in the world.

 [APZ 126.2] (#apz126 .2) {#apz126 .2 .ref .apz} "Conduct Freely (Seri Doctrine)
-The Lobby looks not a doctrine of Athene” is this foolish egoist, It is not a doctrine of judges' judges' judges'.
+The Lobby looks not a doctrine of Athene" is this foolish egoist, It is not a doctrine of judges' judges' judges'.
 Punditu Sine Masturi The Buddhist is a doctrine of the Buddha Papebudu Buddha.
-“Seri” is Seri Dhamma is part two.
+"Seri" is Seri Dhamma is part two.
 (18-5) 8 (ii) shall be applied.)
 Seri doctrine is what Seri Doctrine sees, examines.

 [Msdiv 127] (#msdiv127) {#msdiv127 .ref .msdiv} (18-7)

 [APZ 127.1] (#apz127 .1) {#apz127 .1 .ref .apz} "Mid Game
-“Altoo Wei” is two sports, physical sport and tact
+"Altoo Wei" is two sports, physical sport and tact
 The game is also.
 Physical sport, from and from the seat Playing, playing with bows, playing with swords (eight sets Has) Dan played in Plank, played in heaven and one in the body